igalic/blag/contents/articles/opensource-burnout/index.md

 # Why I'm telling you this

 I could be telling you this for a number of reasons: first off, I could simply be lying.
-This could be a fabrication, one way or another it's a manipulation.
-I could be trying to feed you sublime messages about the importance of diversity, in order to further my feminist, queer agenda.
+This could be a fabrication.
+But one way or another it *is* a manipulation.
+I could be trying to feed you subliminal messages about the importance of diversity, in order to further my feminist, queer agenda.
 But, actually, it's about making myself vulnerable, about opening up.
 This is an extremely sensitive subject, so I will need you to trust me.

+***This trust comes with a caveat:*** I am not a health-care specialist.
+All I'm doing is sharing my own stories and experiences.
+What has worked for me, might not work for you.
+All I can do for you is listen to your stories, but the only real advise I'll be able to give is to ask you to seek help.

-Many of those things on this list can be "fixed", other things are not for fixing but might need to be discovered and embraced.
+Let's get back on to my list: Many of those items can be "fixed", other things are not for fixing but might need to be discovered and embraced.

 I cannot go back and change the fact that as a child I had to flee my home country, and along with other things in my history, it made me the person who I